 4. How do you stay up with changes in tax laws and regulations?

-5. What do you believe are the most significant difficulties confronting tax consultants today?
+5. What are the most significant difficulties confronting tax consultants today?

 Keeping up with continuously changing tax rules and regulations, dealing with complicated tax concerns, and being competitive in a crowded and fast-growing business are today’s top difficulties for tax advisors.